 C. Assessment (Diagnosis/Conceptualization)

 Interns are expected to evaluate the psychological needs of clients based on intakes and other clinical interviews, make accurate diagnoses, and use psychometric instruments to guide treatment.
 The clinical interview is the most frequently used assessment method in the agency.
 Interns are taught to use information gained through the clinical interview to impact the content and process of counseling and psychotherapy.
-Interns are also trained to use psychometric tests including the MMPI-2, Beck Depression and Anxiety Inventories, the Myers-Briggs Type Indicator, and the Strong Interest Inventory.
-Training in psychological assessment occurs during Intern Orientation and is available to interns in the monthly Psychological Assessment Grand Rounds coordinated by the Coordinator of Psychological Assessment Services.
+Interns may also utilize psychometric tests including the MMPI-2, Beck Depression and Anxiety Inventories, the Myers-Briggs Type Indicator, and the Strong Interest Inventory.
 Group discussions on assessment relative to treatment planning also occur during disposition team meetings, clinical team meetings, and case conferences.
-Interns are not required to conduct full batteries but interns who seek more training and experience are able to do so with support and supervision by qualified members of the training faculty.

 D. Crisis Intervention